 Classic migraine is with aura, also called migraine with aura, while common migraine is without aura.

-Other types of migraines can affect a person during specific times such as menstrual migraines or those which manifest with unique symptoms like retinal or ocular migraines and vestibular migraines.
+Other types of migraines can affect a person during specific times, such as menstrual migraines or those that manifest with unique symptoms like retinal or ocular migraines and vestibular migraines.

-A very rare variant of migraine is hemiplegic migraine in which people have weakness of one part of the body or limb.
-This is similar to a stroke but is not actually a stroke.
+A very rare variant of migraine is hemiplegic migraine, in which people have weakness of one part of the body or limb.
+This is similar to a stroke, but it’s not a stroke.

 Why do some people develop migraine headaches?

 I have migraine headaches.
 My daughter has it too.
-I am a sinful person and might have done something wrong, might not be getting enough sleep, may not be eating the right food.
+I am a sinful person and might have done something wrong, might not be getting enough sleep, might not be eating the right food.

 Best Exercises for Migraine Prevention: